-Get real world experience and hands-on training like nowhere else, working under some of the best veterinarians in the field at Best Friends Animal Sanctuary.
-If you are studying to become a veterinarian, a vet tech, or are seeking a career in veterinary shelter medicine, an externship at Best Friends Animal Society in Kanab, Utah, is the best place for you.
+At Best Friends Animal Sanctuary in Kanab, Utah, you can get real-world experience and hands-on training working under some of the best veterinarians in the field.
+If you are studying to become a veterinarian or a veterinary technician, or you are seeking a career in veterinary shelter medicine, explore the possibility of completing your preceptorship or externship at Best Friends Animal Sanctuary.

-If you're a fourth-year veterinary student considering a career in shelter medicine, there's no better place to spend your preceptorship than right here at Best Friends!
-Under the guidance of Best Friends veterinarians, you'll participate in making daily medical rounds of the sanctuary animals, practicing making diagnoses and offering treatment recommendations.
-You'll get experience interpreting diagnostic testing and giving opinions about medical treatments being used on particular animals.
+If you are a fourth-year veterinary student considering a career in shelter medicine, there is no better place than Best Friends to spend your preceptorship.
+Under the guidance of Best Friends veterinarians, you will participate in performing daily medical rounds of the sanctuary animals, practicing making diagnoses and offering treatment recommendations.
+You will acquire experience interpreting diagnostic testing and giving opinions about medical treatments being used on particular animals.

-In addition, if your surgical experience is appropriate, you'll perform spay/neuter surgeries and possibly other surgical procedures as well.
-Students will practice conducting scheduled appointments with the public, and may take part in some emergency situations as well.
-There's ongoing medical care for animals hospitalized at the sanctuary.
-And as time permits, special projects may be suggested or assigned.
-Best Friends has a beautifully-equipped, state-of-the-art veterinary clinic for homeless animals and some of the best vets on the planet.
-We hope you'll come away feeling this was the preceptorship opportunity of a lifetime.
+In addition, if your surgical experience is appropriate, you will perform spay/neuter surgeries and possibly other surgical procedures as well.
+Students will practice conducting scheduled appointments with the public and may take part in emergency situations.
+There is ongoing medical care for animals hospitalized at the Sanctuary.
+And, as time permits, special projects may be suggested or assigned.
+Best Friends has a beautifully equipped, state-of-the-art veterinary clinic for homeless pets and some of the best vets on the planet.
+Take part in this experience of a lifetime!

 Veterinary technician externship program

-If you're enrolled in a certified veterinary technical program and you're interested in animal welfare or working in a sanctuary setting, then this externship is most definitely for you.
+If you are enrolled in a certified veterinary technical program and you are interested in animal welfare or working in a sanctuary setting, then this may be the externship opportunity for you.

-The veterinary technician externship program is open to individuals, ages 20 and over, currently enrolled in a certified veterinary technician program and with at least six months of experience working in a clinical setting.
+The veterinary technician externship program is open to individuals who are age 20 and over, who are currently enrolled in a certified veterinary technician program, and who have at least six months of experience working in a clinical setting.
 If you are interested in pursuing a career within a sanctuary setting, this externship will be particularly beneficial.

-This program gives you hands-on experience setting catheters, drawing blood, animal restraint, cleaning surgery, assisting in surgery, cleaning kennels, performing medical treatments on patients and helping with radiographs (if the student has taken a safety course).
-You may be asked to perform general care of hospitalized patients such as feeding, walking, cleaning living areas, some laboratory work (fecals, urinalysis, preparing lab samples) and assisting in cleaning the hospital at the end of the day.
-There may be other duties as assigned, depending always on the needs of the animal patients.
-But you'll always be under the supervision and guidance of a top-notch veterinary staff.
+The program gives you hands-on experience with setting catheters, drawing blood, restraining animals, cleaning surgical instruments and assembling surgical packs, assisting in surgery, cleaning kennels, performing medical treatments on patients and helping with radiographs (if the student has taken a safety course).
+You may be asked to perform general care of hospitalized patients, such as feeding, walking, cleaning living areas, doing laboratory work (e.g., fecals, urinalysis, preparing lab samples) and assisting in cleaning the hospital at the end of the day.
+There may be other duties assigned, depending on the needs of the animal patients, but you will always be under the supervision and guidance of our top-notch veterinary staff.